getgrav/grav-learn/pages/06.forms/01.blueprints/06.how-to-add-file-upload/docs.md

   - 'image/*' # Array of MIME types and/or extensions. ['*'] for allowing any file.
 [/prism]

 The `accept` setting allows an array of MIME type as well as extensions definitions.
-All of the extensions need to be starting with the `.` (dot) plus the extension itself.
+All the extensions need to start with the `.` (dot) plus the extension itself.

 In addition you can also allow any file by simply using the __*__ (star) notation `accept: ['*']`.